Travelling by car

 Only some routes are toll-free, such as motorways in Alsace, Lorraine, Brittany or the bypass of Paris for instance.
 You can recognise the toll-subjected motorways with the word “péage” indicated on the road signs.

-Even if most motorways in France have barrier tolls, a new system of free-flow motorways is currently developing.
+Even if most motorways in France have barrier tolls, a new system of free-flow motorways is currently under development.
 On such motorways, there are no barriers and you receive a notice of payment at home afterwards.

 Yes.
 If you commit an offence in France, you are subject to the French traffic rules and to the French penalties.
 France practices cross-border information with 19 EU countries.
 This exchange allows you to be identified and to receive the ticket directly at home.